chappers/chappers.github.io/_posts/2013-12-07-Fostering-Creativity.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [opinion]
+tags: [opinion]
 ---

 There is a current trend, where company values are "creativity", "innovation".
 But how do we encourage these things?

 ## Learning to Fail

 > **Creativity** : the use of imagination or original ideas to create something; inventiveness. -- Google

 (Side note, using the word "create" as a definition of "creativity" is probably poor form...since if you didn't know the definition of creativity, you probably don't know the definition of create!)

 You can't be creative, without creating.
 There is a (very rational) fear when it comes to creating new, unseen, untested things.
 We fear ridicule, reputation and ultimately _failure_.

 There is no easy way to create new things.
 Often times the only way is to fail fast, fail hard.